 “Working at Heights” in Ontario

-The Occupational Health and Safety Awareness and Training Regulation (Ontario Regulation 297/13) under the Occupational Health and Safety Act (OHSA), has been amended to include mandatory working at heights training requirements.
-The new training requirement applies to workers who use travel restraint systems, fall restricting systems, fall arrest systems, safety nets and work belts or safety belts.
-There is a two year transition period for workers who already meet the existing fall protection training requirements, giving them until April 1, 2017 to complete an approved working at heights training program.
+The Occupational Health and Safety Awareness and Training Regulation (Ontario Regulation 297/13) under the Occupational Health and Safety Act (OHSA) was amended to include mandatory working at heights training requirements.
+The training requirement applies to workers who use travel restraint systems, fall restricting systems, fall arrest systems, safety nets and work belts or safety belts.
 Once completed, the working at heights training is valid for three years from the date the worker completes an approved training program delivered by an approved training provider.

 Contractors and Contract Workers